 Midwest Institute for Non-Surgical Therapy

-Vascular and Endovascular Specialist located in St. Louis, MO; Evergreen Park, IL; Chicago, IL; Wentzville MO; Swansea, MO.
+Vascular and Endovascular Specialist located in St. Louis, MO; Evergreen Park, IL; Chicago, IL; Swansea, IL.

 Pelvic Congestive Syndrome

 Pelvic Congestive Syndrome is chronic pelvic pain affecting millions of women worldwide that is a result of varicose veins in the pelvis.
 Similar to varicose veins in the legs, varicose veins in the pelvis are caused by valves that allow blood to flow backwards, resulting in enlarged veins that cause inflammation and trigger adjacent nerves, producing pain.

 Pelvic Congestion Syndrome is difficult to diagnose and many women suffer for years from pelvic congestion before receiving a diagnosis.
 If you have had chronic pelvic pain for more than 6 months, you may be suffering from Pelvic Congestion Syndrome.
 Other possible symptoms include:

 - Dull, aching pain in the lower abdomen and back

 - Pain that increases after intercourse, during menstruation, during pregnancy, and after periods of extended standing